-Dictionary of transitions.
-Used by SceneLoader and SceneLoaderAddressable but you can also use it directly.
+);A dictionary of named SceneTransition strategies.
+Used by SceneLoader and SceneLoaderAddressable (and you can use it directly).

 public class SceneLoadTransitionFade : SceneTransition